The Primacy of Narrative

 I’m at a Fourth of July celebration, Ashland, Oregon.
 The float in front of us is simple but fun: a bunch of people from a very conservative church dancing and singing away to Bible songs.
 They are obviously having a blast.

-Why would they?
+And why would they?
 They were in a parade!
 They were celebrating.

 Years later, I was in a Pride march in San Francisco, while attending one of the first Green Festival Expos.
 The march ends, people are dispersing and we’re outside the Exploratorium at the Palace of Fine Arts.